Steel: Industry

 The steel industry is often considered an indicator of economic progress, because of the critical role played by steel in infrastructural and overall economic development.
 In 1980, there were more than 500,000 U.S. steelworkers.
 By 2000, the number of steelworkers had fallen to 224,000.

 The economic boom in China and India caused a massive increase in the demand for steel.
 Between 2000 and 2005, world steel demand increased by 6%.
-Since 2000, several Indian and Chinese steel firms have risen to prominence, such as Tata Steel (which bought Corus Group in 2007), Baosteel Group and Shagang Group.
+Since 2000, several Indian and Chinese steel firms have expanded to meet demand, such as Tata Steel (which bought Corus Group in 2007), Baosteel Group and Shagang Group.
 As of 2017, though, ArcelorMittal is the world's largest steel producer.

-In 2005, the British Geological Survey stated China was the top steel producer with about one-third of the world share; Japan, Russia, and the US followed respectively.
-The large production capacity of steel results also in a significant amount of carbon dioxide emissions inherent related to the main production route.
+In 2005, the British Geological Survey stated China was the top steel producer with about one-third of the world share; Japan, Russia, and the United States were second, third, and fourth, respectively, according to the survey.
+Steelmaking is a significant contributor to climate change, accounting for around 7% of global greenhouse gas emissions as of 2024.

+At the end of 2008, the steel industry faced a sharp downturn that led to many cut-backs.

 In 2021, it was estimated that around 7% of the global greenhouse gas emissions resulted from the steel industry.
-Reduction of these emissions are expected to come from a shift in the main production route using cokes, more recycling of steel and the application of carbon capture and storage or carbon capture and utilization technology.
+Potential ways to reduce emissions include replacing coke-based production methods with hydrogen, increasing recycling of steel, and applying carbon capture and storage technology.

-In 2008, steel began trading as a commodity on the London Metal Exchange.
-At the end of 2008, the steel industry faced a sharp downturn that led to many cut-backs.

 Recycling

 Steel is one of the world's most-recycled materials, with a recycling rate of over 60% globally; in the United States alone, over 82,000,000 metric ton were recycled in the year 2008, for an overall recycling rate of 83%.

-As more steel is produced than is scrapped, the amount of recycled raw materials is about 40% of the total of steel produced - in 2016, 1,628,000,000 t of crude steel was produced globally, with 630,000,000 t recycled.
+As more steel is produced than is scrapped, the amount of recycled raw materials is about 40% of the total of steel produced – in 2016, 1,628,000,000 t of crude steel was produced globally, with 630,000,000 t recycled.